Will Boyd

-Will Boyd is an American politician and pastor who has unsuccessfully run for office several times as a member of the Democratic Party.
+Will Boyd (born 1971 or 1972) is an American politician, pastor, and perennial candidate as a member of the Democratic Party.
 He was the Democratic nominee in the 2018 Alabama lieutenant gubernatorial election and the 2022 United States Senate election in Alabama.

 Political career

 Political offices

 Boyd served on the city council in Greenville, Illinois, from 2009 to 2011.
 He also served as the chair of the Lauderdale County, Alabama, Democratic Executive Committee in 2017.

 2016 U.S. House campaign

 Boyd first ran for major political office in his run for Alabama's 5th congressional district in 2016.
 He ran against incumbent Republican representative Mo Brooks.
 He accused Brooks of skipping debates, after Brooks was not present at five events that Boyd attended.
 Boyd lost the general election on November 8, 2016, receiving 33% of the vote.

 2017 U.S. Senate campaign

 Boyd ran for United States Senate in a 2017 special election.
 He described himself as a pro-gun Democrat and pushed for $3.3 billion in public works projects.
 He stated that Donald Trump was "the type of president ... that a Democrat can work with.
 He lost the Democratic primary on August 15, 2017, to Doug Jones.
 Boyd finished in fourth with 5% of the vote.